-- Meets CEP goals and objectives - New Project development of new experiences that have not been offered by others more generally. - Enhancement of Existing Project demonstrates enhancement and/or innovation of existing project or event to better the experience for the attendee. - Ongoing experiences available year-round. - Executable Marketing & Promotional Plan shows the ability to reach the right target audiences to ensure visitor and resident attendance and/or participation goals.
-Plan should show there is sufficient reach, frequency, and other measures to be effective and is timed appropriately to affect awareness, consideration and conversion of audience. - Work Plan and Timeline work plan and timeline appear reasonable to execute the event/program. - Community Support and Involvement evidence of partnerships with outside organizations and visitor industry partners.
-Project has broad based community support and is in line with community value and community resources.
+- Meets RAHCI goals and objectives as outlined in the FO, - Increases the number of cultural practitioners, - Increases their skill level or proficiency in a practice, and/or - Providing opportunities for continued practice. - Enhancement of Existing program demonstrates enhancement and/or innovation of existing program - Work Plan and Timeline work plan and timeline appears reasonable to execute the event/program - Community Support and Involvement evidence of partnerships with outside organizations and visitor industry partners. program has broad based community support and is in line with community value and community resources.

-Project Impact and Performance Measures (0-30 points)
+Program Impact(0-30 points)

-Reasonable and significant measures identified demonstrating positive impact on Hawai'i's community and visitor industry future.
-Positive impacts to the community and economy compared to similar projects.
-Plan to acquire the required measures and targets listed above is clear, resource needs are adequately addressed, use of information will lead to sustainable projects.
+Reasonable and significant measures identified demonstrating positive impact on the Hawaiian culture and community.
+Sound methodology and plan to acquire the required measures and targets listed above is clear, and resource needs are adequately addressed.